newell-romario/DSA/README.md

 This is a data structures and algorithms library implemented in C. This library aims to provide concrete implementations of common data structures and algorithms.
-This library can be used as a guide to implement data structures and algorithms in C.
+This library implements the following data structues stack, avl tree, red and black tree, wavl tree, graphs, queue, deque, linked list, ring, and disjoint set.